Gallery

 Travel by shuttle from the Airport to your vacation accommodation in Melbourne, Australia.

+Phillip Island is home to an astounding array of wildlife, including Australia’s largest fur seal colony, little penguins and cuddly koalas.
 Get up close with the remarkable penguins and wildlife of Phillip Island.

 Your unforgettable day will commence with a visit to Moonlit Sanctuary Conservation Park where you are guaranteed plenty of close encounters with an array of Australian native animals like kangaroos, wombats and echidnas.

-Next, stop is Phillip Island where, time/season permitting, drive to Woolamai Surf Beach to catch a glimpse of the awesome waves and die-hard surfers.
+Next stop is Phillip Island where, time/season permitting, you’ll drive to Woolamai Surf Beach to catch a glimpse of the awesome waves and die-hard surfers.
 Following this, you then travel over to the dramatic west coast of the island.
 At the Nobbies, you will stroll along the boardwalk to experience the waves crashing along this dramatic coastline and perhaps spot a few seals and some penguin nests.

 Finally, your Phillip Island Day Tour is not complete without its black-tie gala event: the Penguin Parade.
-You will firstly head to the Visitor Centre to shop and have a coffee.
+You will first head to the Visitor Center for a chance to shop and have a coffee.
 Then last but certainly not least, you will meander along the boardwalk to the viewing platform.
 It’s time to relax and let the show begin.
 The little penguins will waddle ashore, decked out in their tuxedos as they hurry off to find their burrows.
-At the end of the evening, your Guide will take you back to your Melbourne hotel.

 Photo Credit: Visit Victoria